30 Best Apps that Pay You to Play Games ($$$)

 2. DoubleDown Casino Slots

-Casino action and jackpot thrills are free—and right at your fingertips!—in the world's biggest social casino app.
+Casino action thrills are free—and right at your fingertips!—in the world's biggest social game app.

-Win big on over 100 authentic slot machines, from 3-reel classics to the latest Las Vegas hits, and the same name-brand Video Poker, Blackjack, and Roulette you know and love from the casino floor.
+Win big on over 100 authentic machines, from 3-reel classics to the latest Las Vegas hits, and the same name-brand Video Poker, Blackjack, and Roulette you know and love from the floor.

 Download DoubleDown Casino Slots